earthly/website/blog/_posts/2024-01-30-showboaters.md

 }
 ~~~

 I think pure showboating is rare and rarely totally intentional.
-If you know all the intricate features of a language, then of course, when you create a solution for a problem you might reach for those features.
-And it might not be apparent that this will makes new-comers struggle, it s just the obvious way to structure the solution.
+If you know all the intricate features of a language, then, of course, when you create a solution for a problem, you might reach for those features.
+And it might not be apparent that this will make newcomers struggle; it s just the obvious way to structure the solution.
 It's just the curse of knowledge.

-And add to that the fact that most people using an expressive languages are enjoying the power they wield.
-And if you learn about a new feature, or library or technique or whatever, you might want to use it.
-And maybe sometimes you use it when its not strictly needed.
-And you wake up one day and no one outside your group understands your code.
+And add to that the fact that most people using an expressive language are enjoying the power they wield.
+And if you learn about a new feature, library or, technique, or whatever, you might want to use it.
+And maybe sometimes you use it when it's not strictly needed.
+And you wake up one day, and no one outside your group understands your code.

 So use some constraint.
 Everybody goes through a maximalist phase where they end up using some feature more than they should and pushing a concept to its limits.
 But maybe do that in a side project and not the thing someone else is going to inherit.